 Aug 05Meet the Artist: A Q&A with Kenji Stoll

-Mercy Housing Northwest has teamed up with Tacoma, WA-based artist Kenji Stoll to install a mural on the north facade of the Mount Baker Family Housing and Resource Center, which will be opening in the Spring of 2020.
+Mercy Housing Northwest has teamed up with Tacoma, WA-based artist Kenji Stoll to install a mural on the north facade of Gardner House and Allen Family Center, which will be opening in the Spring of 2020.

 Kenji sat down with us to talk about how he became a muralist, what inspired him to select a lotus pond as the theme, and what excites him most about this project: